 In Colorado, divorcing couples are often required to attend mediation by law.
-Divorce mediation is an out-of-court alternative dispute resolution method that is overseen by a specially trained, third-party mediator.
+Divorce mediation is an out-of-court alternative dispute resolution method that is overseen by a specially trained, third-party divorce mediation lawyer or mediator.
 The primary job of the mediator is to facilitate discussion between the parties in an attempt to resolve important matters such as division of marital property, child custody, child support, etc.

 All spouses attending mediation are entitled to be represented by a mediation attorney, who is an experienced family law professional who can help steer the conversation toward a productive and amicable outcome for their client.
 The mediation attorney is tasked with making sure their client’s wishes are represented throughout the entire process.

 There are various advantages of divorce mediation, including:

 Collaboration – Mediators are highly skilled at helping divorcing couples iron out their differences in a collaborative way.
 This generally translates into less stress and, for parents, a cooperative atmosphere that lays the groundwork for cooperative co-parenting after the divorce is final.

 Scheduling – Divorce mediation is a procedure that you and your spouse can fit into your busy schedules, instead of relying on openings on a busy court calendar to match up with your own busy calendar.
 Mediation can also take place at any location you and your spouse mutually agree on.

 Affordability – Spending time arguing over matters inside a courtroom can quickly become expensive.
 Mediation, by contrast, allows for a calmer setting over a shorter period of time.
 This saves both time and money.